 His self-portraits are all incredibly unique and after viewing them you're left wondering where he's going to take you next.
 What I enjoy most is that you can almost feel his passion come through.
 His commitment to not only executing on an idea but doing it well, is apparent to anyone who sees his photos.

 In the first set, a beautiful brunette sheds her old body similar to that of a snake.
 A dramatic, internal struggle takes place in the second series, while the third features beautiful women hatching from their shells.
 Taylor James really pushes the technical limits of photo manipulation, turning amazingly creative ideas into a reality.
 Not only do these sets tell incredible stories, they're executing in a way that's nothing short of phenomenal.
 Taylor James' website.
 Unique and colorful portraits by Françoise Nielly « Blog of Francesco Mugnai.
 Unique and colorful portraits by Françoise Nielly on June 16, 2011 Share this:

 This year, we’ve added in some additional categories including typography and image sourcing sites to help you along your way.
 The list is at least 40% larger than last year and is the one stop shop for all that you could need in terms of inspiration, reference material or tools for you to use.
 So, without further ado, ladies and gentlemen…. drum-roll please!
 Graphic Design 1stwebdesigner Blog by Dainis Graveris in Latvia covering all things design and freelance.
 2expertsdesign A blog filled with tips – whether it’s graphic design, logo design, web design, advertising, branding or typography.
 456 Berea Street Blog from Roger Johansson containing articles and tutorials on web standards, accessibility and usability.
 72dpi Graphic design inspiration.

+20+ Inspirational And Informative Resources For Logo Creation.
 Being a logo designer and finding ideas to design a stunning yet effective logo is not an easy task.
 Sometimes we have to check out what logo trends are going on in the current year, and seek the inspiration sources as well.
 Today, to find such informational and informative resources for logo is as easy as you snap your fingers.
 However, if you know which sites to go to, it will save more of your time rather than searching for them one by one on Google.